project-emily/projectEmilyWebsite/contact.md

 sidebar: none
 ---

-<center>Interested in having your book reviewed on Project Emily?<br>
-Ready to utilize my content marketing services to grow your business?<br>
-Have ideas of books I should cover on Project Emily?<br>
+<center>Is there a book you think I should review on Project Emily?<br>
 <br>
 Let’s talk!</center>